Get your digital card immediately

 The Belgian post office is called bpost.
 Hours vary by post office, but are usually 9:30 to 17:00 on weekdays.
 Some are closed at lunchtime, and some open on Saturdays, although only for a short time.

-For airmail to Japan, postcards and standard letters up to 50 g both cost €2.88.
+For airmail to Japan, postcards and standard letters both cost €3.
 You can post small parcels and you can buy boxes, etc. for small parcels at post offices.

 dial 00 (International telephone identification number)